AgbaD/apis/README.md

 # APIs
-Here lies the abode of a collection of apis and web apps (without template files) which were written using flask and django web frameworks
+Here, the abode of a collection of APIs and web apps (without template files) which were written using flask and Django web frameworks

 The apis are divided into two groups based on the framework used and are listed below.